 La Sebastiana is the seaside home of Chile’s famed poet Pablo Neruda.
 Like La Chascona in Santiago, La Sebastiana is unusual in design and style, and exists as a museum now.
 La Sebastiana is located near the apex of the Bellavista neighborhood and hill, so you can expect to climb a bit to get there.

-The museum is open to limited guests on a first come, first serve basis, so it’s best to arrive early in the morning for the fewest crowds and best views of the city.
+The museum is open to limited guests on a first-come, first-served basis, so it’s best to arrive early in the morning for the fewest crowds and best views of the city.

 Day-Trip to Cachagua & Horcón

-If you want to explore the surrounding area that doesn’t include wine tasting, a day-trip to Cachagua and Horcón is a good option.
+If you want to explore the surrounding area without wine tasting, a day trip to Cachagua and Horcón is a good option.
 You’ll need to rent a car to make this trip, but there are rental agencies in central Valparaíso, including near the central bus station.

 It’s a 1.5-hour drive from Valparaíso to the small city of Cachagua, passing through neighboring ritzy Viña del Mar and extended coastal countryside.
 Cachagua is most known for its offshore island, also called Cachagua.
 There, you’ll find one of the few places near the populated cities of Chile where you can see penguins.
 Yep, penguins!